wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 X> -   If you haven't done so already, it is a good point to go off an X>     complete part one of the official [Django
 X>     Tutorial](https://docs.djangoproject.com/en/1.9/intro/tutorial01/).
+X> -   Now that you have started the book, follow us on Twitter @tangowithdjango, and let us know how your going!

 I> ### Hints
 I>